 The YASARA Benchmarks

 Since the first YASARA website went online in 1999, we have been providing benchmarks to allow an objective comparison with other programs.
 Our goal is however not to start 'benchmark wars' with other groups, as we are all trying to solve the same problems.
 So instead of comparing other programs with YASARA directly, we offer symbolic rewards of 100$ for the first one who can beat YASARA in one of the following benchmarks.
-(You do not have to use your own program, just anything you find).
+You do not have to use your own program, just any software you find.